Joshi-Ketaki/Joshi-Ketaki.github.io/_pages/cv.md

 Research
 ======
-The Computer Architecture stack in today's systems is ecoming more heterogenous than ever.
+The Computer Architecture stack in today's systems is becoming more heterogenous than ever.
 Today's systems cater to safety-critical or real-time applications more often making high throughput, increased system utilization, reliability and security a necessity rather than a feature.
-Asynchnrous interfaces in form of asyncchrnous system services or micro-services make a lot of sense in this context.
-Hence, I am looking at formalizing the asynchronous programming interface to make it reachabble in terms of programmability and safety.
+Asynchronous interfaces in form of asynchronous system services or micro-services help achieve the goal of increased system utilization and throughput.
+Formalizing the non-intuitive asynchronous model makes it achievable for safety-critical applications as well as eases programming complexity in any application.
+Hence, I am looking at formalizing the asynchronous programming interface to make it easy to reason about in terms of programmability, safety and correctness.

-The final goal of the research is to come up with a formal specification for the asychronous programming model.
-This will not only ease the use of asynchrony in existing architecture but also for new-age architectures that are aiming for accelerator oriented Operating System.

 Education
 ======